Sathvikachoudhary/Medicine-Reminder-System/README.md

 ✅ Efficient use of RTC ensures precise time-based alerting

 ## ⚙️ How It Works:
-1. At boot-up, the system initializes the RTC, LCD, buzzer, and keypad.
+1. At boot-up, the system initializes the RTC, LCD, buzzer, and keypad .
-2. The real-time clock is shown on the LCD screen.
+2. The real-time clock is shown on the LCD screen and after pressing switch 1 menu will displayed on LCD to do changes.
 3. The user sets one fixed reminder time through the keypad.
 4. The system continuously checks the RTC to keep track of the current time.
 5. When current time matches the reminder:
    - 🔔 The buzzer activates.
    - 📢 LCD shows a message like  "Time to take medicine".
-6. The user can interrupt the alert by pressing a key, which will then return the system to idle mode.
+6. The user can interrupt the alert by pressing a switch2, which will then return the system to idle mode.

 ## 🚀 Steps to Compile & Run:
 ### 🔧 1.
 Compile Code